The White Stripes: Aesthetic and presentation

 Early in their career, the band provided various descriptions of their relationship.
 Jack claimed that he and Meg were siblings, the youngest two of ten.
 As the story went, they became a band when, on Bastille Day 1997, Meg went to the attic of their parents' home and began to play on Jack's drum kit.
 This claim was widely believed and repeated despite rumors that they were, or had been, husband and wife."The White Stripes: Raw Rock Revivalists" BBC News UK, August 10, 2001, Retrieved April 26, 2008 In 2001, proof of their 1996 marriage emerged, as well as evidence that the couple had divorced in March 2000, just before the band gained widespread attention.
 Even so, they continued to insist publicly that they were brother and sister.
-In a 2005 interview with Rolling Stone magazine, Jack claimed that this open secret was intended to keep the focus on the music rather than the couple's relationship:

-When you see a band that is two pieces, husband and wife, boyfriend and girlfriend, you think, 'Oh, I see...'
+In a 2005 interview with Rolling Stone magazine, Jack claimed that this open secret was intended to keep the focus on the music rather than the couple's relationship: "When you see a band that is two pieces, husband and wife, boyfriend and girlfriend, you think, 'Oh, I see...'
 When they're brother and sister, you go, 'Oh, that's interesting.'
-You care more about the music, not the relationship—whether they're trying to save their relationship by being in a band.

-The White Stripes made exclusive use of a red, white and black color scheme when conducting virtually all professional duties, from album art to the clothes worn during live performances; Meg said that "like a uniform at school, you can just focus on what you're doing because everybody's wearing the same thing."
-Jack also explained that they aspired to invoke an innocent childishness without any intention of irony or humor.
-Spin magazine commented that "his songs—about getting married in cathedrals, walking to kindergarten, and guileless companionship—are performed with an almost naive certitude."
-Other affectations included Jack using two microphones onstage.
+You care more about the music, not the relationship—whether they're trying to save their relationship by being in a band."They made exclusive use of a red, white and black color scheme when conducting virtually all professional duties, from album art to the clothes worn during live performances.
+Jack has explained that they used these colors to distract from the fact that they were young, white musicians playing "black music".
+Early in their history, they turned down a potential deal with Chicago label Bobsled, because the label wanted to put its green logo on the CD.
+He told Rolling Stone in 2005 that "The White Stripes' colors were always red, white, and black.
+It came from peppermint candy.
+I also think they are the most powerful color combination of all time, from a Coca-Cola can to a Nazi banner.
+Those colors strike chords with people.
+In Japan, they are honorable colors.
+When you see a bride in a white gown, you immediately see innocence in that.
+Red is anger and passion.
+It is also sexual.
+And black is the absence of all that."
+He also explained that they aspired to invoke an innocent childishness without any intention of irony or humor.
+Meg said that "like a uniform at school, you can just focus on what you're doing because everybody's wearing the same thing."
+They also cited the minimalist and deconstructionist aspects of De Stijl design as a source of inspiration.
+They also heavily used the number "three".